lzh-mb-mod/RTSCamera/README.md

   - Press `O(letter)` (by default) to open menu of this mod.
 You can access the features of this mod in it.

+  - You can select troops by directly clicking on them.
+Press `shift` to prevent issuing movement orders, in case you only want to select troops but accidentally click on the ground.
+Press `F1` to prevent selecting troops, in case you only want to issue movement orders next but accidentally click on a troop.

-    Or you can use the following hotkeys by default:
+  - you can use the following hotkeys by default:

   - Press `F10` to switch between rts-style camera and main agent camera.